Skip to Content

 • Terms: throughput Θ (kg/h), energy/kg ε, idle fraction ι.

-• Winners selected by local coordinators at depots; ties broken by wear leveling.
+• Winners selected by local coordinators at depots; ties broken by wear-leveling score (Appendix E reports the wear model).

-• To avoid O(NM)O(N \cdot M) message storms, auctions are spatially pruned: each depot broadcasts to the kk nearest haulers within a radius rr, and bidding runs in short rolling windows (4–8 s).
+• To avoid O(NM)O(N \cdot M) message storms, auctions are spatially pruned: each depot broadcasts to the kk nearest haulers within radius rr.

 • 3.3.
 Depot Buffers and Micro Policies: